Dominic Douglas

 Dominic Douglas (born November 24, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Mississippi State Bulldogs and was signed by the St. Louis Rams as an undrafted free agent in 2009.

 He also played for the Denver Broncos.

-Early years
+Early life

 He was named Second-team, All-Metro Jackson by the Jackson Clarion-Ledger following his senior season at Clinton (Miss.)
 High School.